evandroreis-cordya/dotfiles/README.md

 | **Little Snitch** | A host-based application firewall for macOS that monitors and controls applications' outgoing network connections. |
 | **Magnet** | A window manager that keeps your workspace organized by allowing you to snap windows to different positions. |

-## Available Scripts
+## Available Installation Scripts

-The jarvistoolset includes a comprehensive set of installation scripts organized by category:
+The jarvistoolset includes a comprehensive set of installation scripts organized by category.
+Each script group can be installed independently or as part of the complete setup.

 ### System Setup Scripts